L'enfant et les sortilèges: Synopsis

-This is the story of a rude child who is reprimanded by the objects in his room, which he has been destroying.
+A rude child is reprimanded by the objects in his room, which he has been destroying.
 After being scolded by his mother in the beginning of the opera, the child throws a tantrum, destroying the room around him and harming the animals nearby.
 He is then surprised to find that the unhappy objects in his room come to life.
 The furniture and decorations begin to talk; even his homework takes shape as it becomes an old man and a chorus of numbers.
 They all sing out the pain and misery that the child inflicts on them and their wishes to punish him for his misdeeds.